digiampietro/myrootfs/README.md

 # About

-This is a very simple, and limited, project to build, from scratch, a (old) linux kernel and a (old) root file system to emulate (using QEMU) and reverse engineer some interesting binaries of an industrial, special purpose printer based on an Intel Xscale PXA27x arm processor.
+This is a simple, and limited, project to build, from scratch, a (old) linux kernel and a (old) root file system to emulate (using QEMU) and reverse engineer some interesting binaries of an industrial, special purpose printer based on an Intel Xscale PXA27x ARM processor.

 It is easy to adapt this project to other versions of Linux or other embedded architectures, it can be especially useful, as a starting